 The athletic benefits aren’t hard to imagine.
 No matter what your sport, it is likely that added strength and the stability that often comes with strength, will help you compete.
 Whether you are playing tennis, golfing, or participating in an adult baseball league, some extra muscle can’t hurt.

 From a lifestyle perspective, the benefits of strength are obvious.
 Your friends need you to help them move?
 No problem; you can help carry that big-screen television.
 Another snowy Minnesota day?
 No problem; get the shovel, it won’t take long.
-But the benefits go to everyday activities like getting out of the car, or lifting up your child.
+But the benefits also accrue to everyday activities like getting out of the car, or lifting up your child.
 The added strength will help.

 (4) Lifting weights will help you age better.

 As you age—into and beyond your 30’s—you will start to lose some muscle mass each year.
 Thus, adding muscle is particularly important for those that are on the other side of 30.
 In addition, weight lifting, besides strengthening your muscles, will strengthen your bones by increasing their density.
 This is especially important for those that are at risk for osteoporosis later in life.
 Finally, strength training will also help to limit the loss of joint flexibility that comes with aging.
+You can get really strong, even in your 40s and beyond.

 (5) Lifting weights will reduce pain and minimize injury.